Poison Hand Darted Harpoons and Lances

 Poison lance; length is 41-1/4" (origin unknown).

-Although Christison remained silent about the poison harpoons, crew members apparently did not, and soon rumors and stories leaked out.
-Others designed similar harpoons.
-One such implement, a lance, utilized the same idea for releasing the poison as the Young's modification to Christison's harpoon, that is, the inner portion of the pivot barb pressed against and crushed the glass vial when opened by withdrawal forces.
-A further design improvement put the fragile glass container of the deadly liquid within the shank, which protected it against accidental breakage.
+Although Christison kept silent about the poison harpoons, crew members did not, and soon rumors and stories began to spread.
+Others started designing similar harpoons.
+One such implement, a lance, used the same mechanism for releasing poison as the Youngs' modification to Christison's harpoon—when the pivot barb was opened by withdrawal forces, the inner portion pressed against and crushed the glass vial.
+An additional improvement involved placing the fragile glass container of poison within the shank, protecting it from accidental breakage.

-A United States patent was granted to Dexter H. Chamberlain of Boston, Mass., on August 17, 1835, for a prussic acid harpoon very similar to the Christison design.
-All records of this patent were lost in a fire at the Patent Office in 1836, however there is a brief article about it in the Mechanics' Magazine and Register of Inventions and Improvements, vol. VI, No. 1 (July 1835):
+A United States patent was granted to Dexter H. Chamberlain of Boston, Massachusetts, on August 17, 1835, for a prussic acid harpoon very similar to Christison's design.
+Unfortunately, all records of this patent were lost in the Patent Office fire of 1836.
+However, a brief article in the Mechanics' Magazine and Register of Inventions and Improvements, vol. VI, No. 1 (July 1835), provides some information:

-The action is very similar to Christison's, and the description can be seen to fit the poison lance pictured above.
-The date of Chamberlain's patent, 1835, is only a few years after Christison's invention in 1831.
-One might conjecture that the lance above may be the Chamberlain design, but there is no patent drawing, known example or other description that would support that conjecture.
+The mechanism is very similar to Christison's, and the description fits the poison lance pictured above.
+Chamberlain's patent date, 1835, is only a few years after Christison's invention in 1831.
+It is plausible to speculate that the lance shown above may be Chamberlain's design, but without a patent drawing, known example, or other description, this remains conjecture.

 Ackerman's Poison harpoon